 There is no course textbook!
 Instead, 1-3 readings will be assigned for each topic and are available through the course Canvas website.
-Readings include both review chapters/articles as well as research studies.
+Readings include both review articles, research studies, and popular media writings.
 These readings are intended to provide background to the material discussed in lecture, as well as to cover topics that we do not have time to discuss in class.
 Some of the readings are at an advanced level.
-You do not necessarily need to understand all of the statistics used, but please make an effort to look up unknown words, to read carefully and deeply, and to ask questions if you do not understand.
-You will be responsible for knowing this material, and it will be discussed in class and on quizzes/the final exam.
-Parts of the readings that are not covered in lecture may also be tested on quizzes/the final exam.
+You do not necessarily need to understand the statistics used, but please make an effort to look up unknown words, to read carefully and deeply, and to ask questions if you do not understand.
+You will be responsible for knowing this material, and it will be discussed in class and tested on exams.
+Parts of the readings that are not covered in lecture may also be tested on exams.